 A cord of heavenly sapphire blue—blue—blue— the color of Yahweh’s Glory.

-After HaShem instructs them He tells them why they need these tassels.
+After the Father instructs them, He tells them why they need these tassels.
 The tassels have been translated by the King James Version as “fringes,” however, they are called Tzitzit, also called tzitziyot. `

 This word Tzitzit means BLOSSOM.
 It’s like the rod of Aaron that budded and bloomed.
 These blossoms will bring forth fruit.
 How?
 When we keep the Commandments, we bear fruit.
 When we honor His Torah by not just knowing it, but doing it, we bear much fruit.
 Here is a picture of a beautiful almond tree blossom.

-Most of Christendom is familiar with Ten Commandments, but there are 613 wrapped up in The Ten.
-When your pastor quotes, “Thy word is a lamp unto my feet and a light unto my path, he or she is quoting the Torah.
+“Thy word is a lamp unto my feet and a light unto my path,” he or she is quoting the Torah (Law).
 He or she is talking about the Menorah and the seven spirits of God and His Holy Commandments; His Torah instructions to live a blessed life—blooming trees.

 The Rabbis teach that each arrangement of tassels should be seven white threads and one blue thread.
 For more information on the significance of the meaning behind the Hebrew numbers 7 & 8 here is a link to Grace in Torah where you can also find some pretty amazing teachings.